Production Pressure: 5 Decisions That Normalize Risk

 Production pressure turns unsafe shortcuts into normal work when leaders protect deadlines, hide exposure, and leave safety decision rights unclear.

 Production pressure rarely appears on an incident timeline as the initiating event, yet it often sets the tempo in which a crew accepts a shortcut that would have looked unacceptable at the morning meeting.
-This article gives senior safety leaders five decisions to audit when speed, output, and schedule recovery begin to normalize risk in the field.
+This article gives senior safety leaders five decisions to audit when speed, output, and schedule recovery begin to normalize risk in the field, especially before operator blame in RCA turns that pressure into a personal failure story.

 Why production pressure becomes a safety system